 Custom home design with Blu Homes takes roughly 4-6 weeks to complete, and then the home is built in a factory, where http://metzgers.biz, ensures proper and efficient installation of all the components.
 Manufacturing is also roughly a 4-6 week process for a standard home.
 The frame of the home is a combination of wood and recycled steel framing, insulated to R-45 with spray foam insulation.
 If you browse this site, you will find efficient low-e windows and an R-40 roof make the home very tight and energy efficient.
 Once the land is cleared and site is ready, the home is shipped to the site and goes up very quickly, almost too quickly for the Fischers, who were surprised at how fast the home came together.

 The home is characterized by a traditional mountain and cabin looking exterior clad in modern cedar v-groove siding.
 Although it is a very modern house, the classic wood exterior helps it blend in with the surrounding log cabin homes in the neighborhood.
 Tall windows and a raised ceiling give the home a very spacious and bright interior.
 The natural daylighting from the multiple windows help lower energy use for lighting, which is already low because the interior lights are LEDs.
 The foundation is made from pre-cast concrete and foam, and a high efficiency furnace supplies the heating.
+For your heating needs especially during the winter season, you can call experts who are well-trained in furnace installation.
 Inside, cabinetry is built out of completely non-toxic materials by EcoUrban, all appliances are ENERGY STAR by Bosch and Whirlpool, Kohler low-flow water fixtures, and the flooring is bamboo.

 “Blu allowed us to build our dream home, one that embraces the beautiful natural surroundings and preserves the environment, at an affordable price,” said Michael Fischer, Blu homeowner.
 “The Blu team was remarkably professional and easy to work with and their cutting-edge technology allowed us to ‘interact’ with the home from initial concepts through completion, making the whole process smooth and easy.”
 Since therecent acquisition of Michelle Kaufman designs, Blu Homes currently has nearly 50 homes in use.